Tax Management India. Com

 X X X X Extracts X X X X

-..... ned therein that the assessee-firm had been dissolved with effect from 23-10-1985.
+..... s.
+It was also mentioned therein that the assessee-firm had been dissolved with effect from 23-10-1985.
 Notices under section 142(1) and under section 143(2) of the Act were issued to the assessee fixing the hearing of assessment proceedings on 20-2-1989.
 Apparently, along with the said notices a detailed questionnaire was also issued to the assessee requiring the assessee to produce trading account, profit and loss account, balance sheet, quantity wise analysis of otherwise sales and purchases, details of opening and closing stock etc. On 20-2-1989 the assessee addressed a letter to the Assessing officer (hereinafter referred to as 'the Assessing Officer') vide which the Assessing Officer was requested to grant a further period 15 days to file the above mentioned details.
 On the same date the Assessing Officer issued another notice to the assessee refixing the hearing of the case on 2-3-1989.
 There was no compliance with the notice.
-Subsequently, on 13-3-1989 the Assessing Officer issued an order under section 142(2A) after obtaining prior permission of the CIT and vide the said order the assessee was required to get its books of account audited by an appointed auditor and submit a report of the audit .....
+Subsequently, on 13-3-1989 the Assessing Officer issued an order under section 142(2A) after obtaining prior permission of the CIT and vide the said order the assessee was required to get its books of account audited by an appointed auditor and submit .....

 X X X X Extracts X X X X